toddaustin07/edge_envisalink/README.md

 ### Caveats
 - This package should be considered beta-level
-- No testing has been done yet for smoke, carbonmonoxide (co), or water zones (looking for volunteers)
+- No testing has been done yet for smoke, carbon monoxide (co), or water zones (looking for volunteers)
 - No testing has been done yet for multi-partition systems (looking for volunteers)
 - SmartThings Edge is still in beta as of September 2021